NCAR/wrfcloud/docs/Users_Guide/user_interface.rst

 ===========
 A model configuration is a combination of user-defined parameters that together define the computational domain, grid extents and projection, resolution, model dynamics and model physics.
 These parameters are defined in the namelist.wps and namelist.input that are used by WRF to run its forecasts.

-Configuration Parameters
+The WRF Configs page will display a table listing all of the model configurations that have been created on your system thus far.
+Clicking on any of the model configs will pop up a window with the GUI for model config management described below.
+If you have not created any configurations yet, the table will be empty and you can start by clicking the "Add Config" button along the top (see below for more details on this step).

+Model Configurations GUI
 ------------------------
-The following information is needed to create a new model configuration:
+A GUI accessible on the WRF Configs page has been developed to help aid in the generation and management of the model configuration and corresponding namelists.
+To access the GUI, either click on the "Add Configs" button along the top to create a new configuration, or click on an existing config name in the table to update it or duplicate to use as a starting point for a new config.

+The model config GUI provides a simple interface to define new domains and configurations.
+The sections of the GUI include:

 **Name:** Name of the model configuration.
 This should ideally be a shorter character string, but it is helpful to provide a meaningful name to describe the model configuration details.
 For example, "6km_caribbean_trop" may be a name given to describe a configuration of the Caribbean Sea with 6km grid spacing that uses the tropical physics suite.

-**Description:** Additional description to provide more information about the model configuration.
+**Description:** Optionally, add a description to provide more information about the model configuration.
 In the example above, "6km_caribbean_trop", the description might be "6km Caribbean Domain with standard tropical physics suite".

-**WPS Namelist:** The information contained in namelist.wps.
-Users will primarily be interested in modifying the &geogrid section of the namelist.wps to customize their region of interest.
-Note that currently the system only support single domains, so max_dom must be set to 1.
-Additional information about these settings can be found in the `WRF Users Guide <https://www2.mmm.ucar.edu/wrf/users/docs/user_guide_v4/v4.4/contents.html>`_.
+Users have the option to use the **Basic** editing mode (shown by default) or an **Advanced** editing mode.
+The **Basic* editing mode allows the user to create the configuration in the GUI without having to edit namelists directly.
+The **Basic** mode information includes:

+**Projection:** Choose a projection from the dropdown menu.
+Options are Lambert or Mercator.

+**Domain Definition:** Use the map tool to draw a box of your regional domain.
+The latitude and longitude corners on the right side will automatically adjust based on your box on the map.
+You may also edit the North, West, South, East latitude/longitude boxes directly and the changes will be reflected in the box on the map.

+**Grid Resolution:** Enter your model resolution in meters.

-**WRF Namelist:** The information contained in namelist.input.
-Users will primarily be interested in modifying the &domains section to match their namelist.wps, and &physics section to change physics options.
-Note that currently the system only support single domains, so max_dom must be set to 1.
-Additional information about these settings can be found in the `WRF Users Guide <https://www2.mmm.ucar.edu/wrf/users/docs/user_guide_v4/v4.4/contents.html>`_.
-As quick start, WRF provides two sample physics suites, which include settings for two typical applications: convection-permitting weather over the contiguous U.S. and tropical storms/convection.
+**Physics Suite:** Select the physics suite option.
+Options include "tropical", "conv-permitting", or "custom".
+The custom setting simply means you will edit the physics settings directly in the namelist.input using the Advanced editing mode.
+The tropical and convection-permitting options reflect what the WRF modeling team provides as a good place to start, which include settings for two typical applications: convection-permitting weather over the contiguous U.S. and tropical storms/convection.
 Information can be found `here <https://www2.mmm.ucar.edu/wrf/users/physics/wrf_physics_suites.php>`_, but the settings are shown below for quick reference and use in defining a new model configuration.

 .. list-table:: CONUS convection-permitting suite
    :widths: 10 10 10